KamiC6238/monaco-theme-converter/README.md

 # monaco-theme-converter
-An easy way to use vscode theme in monaco-editor.
+An easy way to use vscode theme in monaco-editor based on [monaco-vscode-api](https://github.com/CodinGame/monaco-vscode-api).

 ## Supported Language & Theme
 ### Language